microsoft/PubSec-Info-Assistant/docs/deployment/upgrade.md

 ### Steps to upgrade
 To perform an upgrade, ideally review the sample code and test in a sandbox resource group deployment of 1.0.
 Once happy, more forward with the following steps:
+- Create a version of the Local.env file, which should have the same values that were used to deploy your old 1.0 resource group.
 - Copy the file named upgrade_repoint.config.json.example in the /scripts folder and name it upgrade_repoint.config.json.
 Edit this file and add the name of your old 1.0 resource group and the 5 character random text suffix applied to all the Azure services in that resource group.
 Additionally add these same values to the section marked new_env, as technically your new environment and old environments will be the same resource group.

 ```json